DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 appointmentMeta? | [AppointmentMeta](#appointmentmeta) | The appointment's displayed metadata.
-visible? | boolean | Specifies the tooltip's visibility. onHide? | () => void | An event that hides the tooltip. headerComponent | ComponentType&lt;[AppointmentTooltip.HeaderProps](#appointmenttooltipheaderprops)&gt; | A component that renders a header. contentComponent | ComponentType&lt;[AppointmentTooltip.ContentProps](#appointmenttooltipcontentprops)&gt; | A component that renders a content. commandButtonComponent | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a command button.
+visible? | boolean | Specifies the tooltip's visibility. onHide? | () => void | An event that hides the tooltip. headerComponent | ComponentType&lt;[AppointmentTooltip.HeaderProps](#appointmenttooltipheaderprops)&gt; | A component that renders the tooltip header. contentComponent | ComponentType&lt;[AppointmentTooltip.ContentProps](#appointmenttooltipcontentprops)&gt; | A component that renders the tooltip content. commandButtonComponent | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a command button.

 ### AppointmentTooltip.HeaderProps

-Describes properties passed to a component that renders a header.
+Describes properties passed to a component that renders the tooltip header.

 Field | Type | Description
 ------|------|------------
 appointmentData? | [AppointmentModel](./scheduler.md#appointmentmodel) | The appointment's displayed metadata.
-children? | ReactNode | A React node used to render a tooltip header.
+children? | ReactNode | A React node used to render the tooltip header.

 ### AppointmentTooltip.ContentProps

-Describes properties passed to a component that renders a content.
+Describes properties passed to a component that renders the tooltip content.

 Field | Type | Description
 ------|------|------------
 appointmentData? | [AppointmentModel](./scheduler.md#appointmentmodel) | The appointment's displayed metadata.
-children? | ReactNode | A React node used to render a tooltip content.
+children? | ReactNode | A React node used to render the tooltip content.

 ### AppointmentTooltip.CommandButtonProps